iluvcapra/pycmx/README.md

 ## Features

 * The major variations of the CMX 3600: the standard, "File32", "File128" and
   long Adobe Premiere event numbers are automatically detected and properly read.
+Event number field and source name field sizes are determined dynamically for each statement for a high level of compliance at the expense of strictness.
 * Preserves relationship between events and individual edits/clips.
 * Remark or comment fields with common recognized forms are read and available to the client, including clip name and source file data.
+* ASC SOP, Saturation and FRMC statements are parsed and decoded.
 * Symbolically decodes transitions and audio channels.
 * Does not parse or validate timecodes, does not enforce framerates, does not parameterize timecode or framerates in any way.
 This makes the parser more